Julie Woodzicka Abigail Grigsby Urquhart Professor of Psychology

 B.A. - University of Wisconsin, Eau Claire, 1991

 I research issues of stereotyping, prejudice, and discrimination.
 Specifically, I am interested in how targets of prejudice (e.g., women, African-Americans) are affected by everyday instances of unfair treatment.
-Other areas of interest include the nonverbal communication of emotion and the measurement of white privilege.
+Recently I have been studying the effects of disparagement humor, specifically sexist and racist humor.
+I am also interested in the nonverbal communication of emotion.

 PSYC 114: Introduction to Social Psychology

 INTR 120: Introduction to Women's Studies and Feminist Theory

 - Woodzicka, J. A., Mallett, R. K., Hendricks, S., & Pruitt, A. V. (2015).
 It's just a (sexist) joke: Comparing reactions to sexist versus racist communications.
 HUMOR: International Journal of Humor Research.